-Osteopathic Bodywork, Medical Massage, Orthopedic and Sports Massage for Pain Relief!
+Medical Massage, Orthopedic Bodywork for Pain Relief

 Total Integrated Therapy offers Medical Massage Therapy, Sports Massage, and Deep Tissue Massage Bodywork to provide lasting relief from stress, tension, and physical pain.
-Your massage therapist will include assessment of the body to isolate the underlying cause of pain and to end the stress that can make the pain worse by straightening the body with gravity.
+Your massage therapist will include an assessment of the body to isolate the underlying cause of pain and to end the stress that can make the pain worse by straightening the body with gravity.
 Clients report freedom in mobility and a continued decrease of discomfort with a shorter recovery period.

 Orthopedic Bodywork, Sports Massage, and Medical Massage are holistic approaches that look at and integrates the complete person.
 When people produce stress, they tend to express it physically in the body.
 Every part of the body is affected by the stress and the things we do or don’t do.
 Every tissue, joint, ligament, muscle, gland, bone, organ, system, and cell is affected by our individual total load of stress.
 This, in turn, affects how we feel and respond.
 How we feel affects everything else in our lives from family relationships, career & finance, health, and fitness, to hobbies and other energy-producing, life-giving activities.

 People come to us for outcome-oriented, results based bodywork and emotional stress-related issues.
 We align the body with gravity and dissolve emotional stress that can make the discomfort worse.
 After a few sessions, they feel tremendous freedom, the pain has left, and they have their life back on course.

 - Tennis Elbow and Golfers Elbow

 - Pelvic and Hip Pain

 - TMJ and Cranial Imbalances

 - Low Back Pain